-David Nikolic is in his first season as assistant coach of the Northwestern women's soccer program.
-He comes to Northwestern after spending the last 18 seasons alongside head coach Michael Moynihan at the University of Wisconsin-Milwaukee, including the last nine as associate head coach.
+The 2013 season is David Nikolic's second as an assistant coach with the Northwestern women's soccer program.
+He came to Northwestern after spending the previous 18 seasons alongside head coach Michael Moynihan at the University of Wisconsin-Milwaukee, including the nine as associate head coach.

 "I am extremely excited to have David join me at Northwestern," Moynihan said.
 "David brings a wealth of soccer knowledge and we share a similar vision.
 He also is incredibly passionate about the sport and his strong character makes him a positive role model for the team.
 It's been an honor to share the sidelines with him for the last 18 seasons and I'm looking forward to many more."